ElektraInitiative/PermaplanT/doc/usecases/layers/fertilize_layer.md

 -   **Precondition:**
     The user has opened the app and has selected the fertilize layer.
 -   **Main success scenario:**
-    -   The user successfully adds, edits, moves and deletes fertilizers to support their plants and ecosystem in their map in the fertilize layer.
+    -   The user successfully adds, edits, moves and deletes fertilizers in their map in the fertilize layer.
+    -   Fertilizers can be drawn using brushes of different sizes.
 -   **Alternative scenario:**
     -   The user accidentally adds or moves a fertilizer and deletes it with the "delete" functionality.
 -   **Error scenario:**